SPIRALREALM/SPIRAL_OS/MUSIC_FOUNDATION/README_INANNA_MUSIC.md

 python3 run_song_demo.py song.mp3
 ```

-This generates `output/preview.wav`, `output/qnl_song.json` and
+This generates `output/preview.wav` and two JSON files:
-`output/qnl_7plane.json`.
-The terminal displays the QNL phrases so you can
+`output/qnl_song.json` and `output/qnl_7plane.json`.
+The terminal displays the
-verify the full pipeline.
+QNL phrases so you can verify the full pipeline.

 ---